The Vacuum Displacement Principle: Theoretical Framework and Local Phenomenology: Theoretical Framework

-In this formulation, $v$ represents the VEV in the absence of matter, while $\lambda$ is connected to the vacuum stiffness (or the energy scale of the symmetry breaking).
-Varying (\ref{chi}) with respect to the metric $g^{\mu\nu}$ yields
+In the above $v$ denotes the VEV in the absence of matter, and $\lambda$ is a dimensionless self-coupling parameter controlling the stiffness of the vacuum potential.
+Varying Eq.~\eqref{eq:action_chi} with respect to the metric yields the canonical scalar energy-momentum tensor

-The displacement principle is now formally introduced by allowing an interaction term $Q^\nu$ between the matter and vacuum sectors:
+The vacuum displacement principle is formally implemented by allowing a non-trivial energy-momentum exchange vector $Q^\nu$ between the matter and vacuum sectors: